takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.01 <br>
+    ・ A new function for adjusting the position of creative thumbnail replacements has been added to the settings screen. <br>
+    ・ The designer settings for the external display timer have been rolled back, as there was a problem with the external display timer not showing up properly on delivery software such as OBS. <br>
+    ・ For official stage images, we have built a system that allows images to be registered and displayed directly in the stage database without having to go through the API (even for those who cannot use the API).
+(To be supported in due course). <br>

   ○ 4.51.00 <br>
     ・ A new feature has been added to replace the thumbnail image before the start of the round when the image is listed in the Creative API or the stage database in the Creative stage. <br>